|

 "What was with that," Adam asked me as he sat down.

 "I don't--I can't talk about it.
 It wouldn't be good for the either of us."
+I said.

 "Well, I'm not leaving until you tell me," said Adam, buckling himself up.